IgorVeic/Qintronics-Project-Full-Stack/README.md

 # 🚀 How to Run the Project

 1. Clone the repository.
-2. Navigate to the client and server directories and install dependencies using npm install.
+2. Navigate to the client and server directories and install dependencies using **npm install**.
 3. Initialize the database with Swagger APIs:
    - **/api/users/init-users**
    - **/api/sections/backfill**